 This method allows you to restrict editing on the PowerPoint document, but it will not prevent someone from opening the document.
 Here's how to do it;

-Step 1: Open the PowerPoint Presentation you would like to protect or create a new presentation.
+Step 1: Open the PowerPoint Presentation you would like to lock or create a new presentation.

 Step 2: Once you have completed working on the presentation, click on "Info", then select "Protect Presentation" and click on "Mark as Final".